system76/docs/content/ending-frozen-applications.md

 section:
 ---

-## Ending Frozen Processes, Applications, and Desktops
+## Closing Frozen Processes, Applications, and Desktops

 Linux offers many methods to end hanging or frozen processes.
 The `gnome-system-monitor` provides a GUI process management application with features similar to the Windows Task Manager, while the `kill` command can end single or multiple processes from the Terminal.